 I see the continued development of professional skills and knowledge as vital to excellence in the field.
 Building your vocabulary and having understanding of the languages and cultures you are interpreting is an ongoing process.
 I read articles, watch videos, and exchange ideas and experiences in discussion groups to keep up-to-date with changes in the interpreting world.
 I immediately take notes on my phone of new words I encounter, particularly technical terms and slang.
 I also find that it is helpful to perform activities to improve memory retention, like brain-training puzzles, as well as practicing note-taking skills.

 The rewards and experiences of being an interpreter include working with a range of different people, developing coalitions with others and building experience by working in different fields, and helping people.
-Working as an interpreter gave me the opportunity to meet and work with people from different backgrounds, cultures, races, and religions.
-I believe interpreting gives me the opportunity to expand my social network, share experiences with others, and learn more about different cultures and creeds.
+As an interpreter I have had the opportunity to meet and work with people from different backgrounds, cultures, races, and religions.
+Interpreting gives me the opportunity to expand my social network, share experiences with others, and learn more about different cultures and creeds.

 'Translation is that which transforms everything so that nothing changes’